exercism/elixir/concepts/basics/introduction.md

 end
 ```

-Invoking a function is done by specifying its module and function name and passing arguments for each of the function's arguments.
+Invoking a function is done by specifying its module and function name and passing arguments for each of the function's parameters.

 ```elixir
 sum = Calculator.add(1, 2)